Living in the Algarve has long been a popular choice with expats. They favor its warm climate, great beaches, and its buzzing expat community.

 Towns and cities will often have classes specifically for expats, possibly even run by expats.
 This makes them a great option for learning the language and connecting with like-minded individuals.

 The Algarve offers plenty of great places to live for expats depending on the lifestyle you’re after.
 Rural areas are cheaper and more authentic, while larger towns and cities offer more leisure opportunities and social connections.

 Here’s a selection of some of the best places to live in the Algarve:

 Porches is a small town in the Lagoa municipality.
 It’s located right on the coast and has amazing views of the ocean.
 The town is known for its amazing wine and even features the annual Fine Wines Food Fair at a local luxury hotel.
 It’s a great choice for a quieter town lifestyle.

-Albufeira is a lively town with a busy nightlife and wide variety of restaurants.
-It’s very tourism-centred, meaning it’s heaving in the summer and almost dead in the winter.
+Albufeira is a lively town with a busy nightlife and a wide variety of restaurants.
+It’s very tourism-centered, meaning it’s heaving in the summer and almost dead in the winter.
 However, this makes it a good choice for expats wanting to set up a business.